-The introduction of Air Ambulance services that come equipped with intensive care equipment are a signal of expansive improvement in healthcare, in India.
+The introduction of Air Ambulance services that come equipped with intensive care equipment is a signal of expansive improvement in healthcare, in India.
 As a matter of fact, they have been in use for a while.
 In 2013, Mahendra Singh Dhoni’s dear friend Santosh Lal was taken to a hospital in Delhi by an air ambulance.
-However, reports of patient deaths due to a lack of life support machines during transport continue to crop up, and most of the Indian public still prefers to avail the services of their neighbourhood vans, as opposed to the hospital provided ambulances, for emergency medical assistance.
+However, reports of patient deaths due to a lack of life support machines during transport continue to crop up, and most of the Indian public still prefer to avail the services of their neighborhood vans, as opposed to the hospital provided ambulances, for emergency medical assistance.

 Ventilators are used in operating rooms, emergency departments, critical care transport units, and air medical transports.
 Ventilator Ambulances are ambulances equipped with portable ventilators or automatic transport ventilators that usually house a life support system, overseen by paramedics.
 There are different types of ambulances in India: Advanced Cardiac Life Support (ACLS), Advanced Life Support (ALS) and Basic Life Support (BLS) vehicles.
 Ziqitza Health Care operates the ALS and BLS ambulances for various purposes under their 108, 102 and 1298 helpline numbers.

 The Current Scenario